vulnhublab/go-threatmatrix/README.md

 }

 ```
-For complete usage of go-intelx, see the full [package docs](https://pkg.go.dev/github.com/khulnasoft/go-intelx).
+For complete usage of go-threatmatrix, see the full [package docs](https://pkg.go.dev/github.com/khulnasoft/go-threatmatrix).

 # Contribute
 If you want to follow the updates, discuss, contribute, or just chat then please join our [slack](https://honeynetpublic.slack.com/archives/C01KVGMAKL6) channel we'd love to hear your feedback!